Archon basileus: Background

 It is believed the archon basileus's wife, the basilinna, had to marry and have intercourse with the god Dionysos during a festival at the Boukoleion in Athens, to ensure the city's safety.
 It is uncertain how this was enacted.
 However, this was an important role for a woman who, according to Plutarch and Solon, would otherwise be confined to the house and be of little importance.
-During antiquity, women in Greece served as priestesses and presented oracles such as those issued at Delphi.